Connecting to Gamma, PSI or BIO3 from Biology buildings or the FSU VPN using Windows

 Only use these instructions for computers that are permanently housed in one of the Biology buildings.
 Windows will attempt to map the drive and if it can not, it will cause a delay with startup and browsing folders on your computer.

-4. Select the drive letter U. In the folder field, type in
+4. Select the drive letter U (or the next available drive letter, Z is good too).
+In the folder field, type in: